Skip to content

 Build structured pipeline metadata and walk through

 A pipeline is discovered by walking from the sink to the sources via intermediate statements.
-Each pipeline is a list of existing dimension and fact tables, and for each table the tool creates the pipeline_definition.json reflecting the data structure presented in previous section.
+Each pipeline is a list of existing dimension and fact tables, and for each table the tool creates the pipeline_definition.json.

-The structured folder for a table looks like:
+The project folder structure for a table looks like in the following convention:

 <facts | intermediates | dimensions | sources>/<product_name>/<table_name>